Shopify/cli/packages/cli/README.md

   -v, --version                   Print Theme Check version -x, --exclude-category=<value>  Exclude this category of checks
                                   Excludes checks matching any category when specified more than once --dev-preview               Use the dev preview version of theme check Applies the typescript implementation of theme check to the theme --fail-level=<option>       [default: error] Minimum severity for exit with error code
                                   <options: crash|error|suggestion|style|warning|info>
-  --init                          Generate a .theme-check.yml file --list                          List enabled checks --no-color                      Disable color output.
+      --init                      Generate a .theme-check.yml file
+      --list                      List enabled checks
+      --no-color                  Disable color output.
-  --path=<value>                  [default: .]
-The path to your theme directory.
+      --path=<value>              The path to your theme directory.
-  --print                         Output active config to STDOUT --update-docs                   Update Theme Check docs (objects, filters, and tags) --verbose                       Increase the verbosity of the logs.
+      --print                     Output active config to STDOUT
+      --update-docs               Update Theme Check docs (objects, filters, and tags) --verbose                   Increase the verbosity of the logs.

 DESCRIPTION
   Validate the theme.